Skip to Content

 • If you are bringing stored boxes back inside, use care in opening them.
 If possible, open these items outside so, if there is a spider, it can escape outside and not inside your home.
 Consider wearing gloves when opening such stored items.

 If you have encountered brown recluse spiders or want to be sure that you do not have them lurking in the recesses of your home, the technicians here at Action Pest Control are standing by to assist you with brown recluse spider management.
-And, with our guaranteed 24-hour emergency service response, you won't have to wait long for peace of mind.
+And, with our fast response times, you won't have to wait long for peace of mind.

 It's best not to take chances with these dangerous spiders.
 Contact us for immediate pest control assistance!